Helloseva/horiseon-website/README.md

 # module1-challenge-accessibility

-This Challenge assignment is to modify and refactor starter code which involves accessibility.
+A landing page for a search engine optimisation website which involves accessibility.

 ## Description